Cybernetic-Ransomware/Animals_Healthcare_Application/README.md

 Copy `.env.template` to `.env` and fill in the values — all required variables and their descriptions are documented in the template file.

+## Deployment model

+**Current always-on deployment:** Docker Compose + GHCR + Watchtower (`docker/docker-compose-traefik.yml`
++ `docker/docker-compose.cd.yml`, `just watchtower-deploy` skill / `Makefile`).
+This is the cheap, continuously-running production path and stays that way.

+Kubernetes / ArgoCD / Argo Workflows are a **test, learning, and rehearsal track** — validating GitOps, manifests, and future deployment options — not a required production target today.
+AWS/EKS is an **ephemeral demo/rehearsal** environment with no standing deployment.
+A HOME k3s cluster is an **optional future migration**, not yet bootstrapped, and not required to keep developing the application.
+See [`kubernetes/README.md`](kubernetes/README.md) for the full breakdown.

 ## Getting Started

 ### Docker Deploy